There may be a million reasons why you might have old ash stains on your carpet.

-- Vacuum excess ash: Begin by using the wand attachment on your vacuum cleaner to suck up any excess ash.
+- Vacuum excess ash: Use the wand attachment on your vacuum cleaner to suck up any excess ash.
 This will keep it from getting ground further into the fibers of your rug, which can create a more prominent stain.

-- Dab with a paper towel: Dampen a paper towel with a little bit of warm water.
-Apply one to two droplets of regular dish soap onto the paper towel and rub it together to foam just a bit.
+- Dab with a paper towel: Dampen a towel with warm water.
+Apply one to two droplets of regular dish soap onto the paper towel and rub them together to foam.
 Dab the ash stain with the soapy paper towel.

-- Rinse with warm water: Rinse the area with warm water and dry it completely using paper towels.
+- Rinse with warm water: Rinse the area and dry it using paper towels.
 This should lift most of the stain out.
 If not, repeat step two.

 - Add cornstarch for drying: Pour a generous amount of cornstarch directly on the stain and let it sit overnight.
 This will help lift any remaining debris and absorb excess water from the rinsing process.